hides inside the flower heads tightly

 Diet

 Most species feed on plant sap using piercing-sucking mouthparts.
-Some species are predatory, feeding on mites and other small insects.
-Others feed on fungi and decaying plant matter.
+Some are predatory feeding on mites.

 Habitat